celia-escamilla-rivera/Cosmography_from_DEEoS/README.md

 ## Credits

 You can use Cosmography_from_DEEoS, or part of it, freely, provided that in your publications you acknowledge its use and cite the paper "Unveiling the dark energy equation of state from cosmography" by Escamilla-Rivera C and S. Capozziello. [arXiv:1905.04602].
 If you modify parts of Cosmography_from_DEEoS, you may append to the credit line the following text:
 This code is released under the GPL license.
-Copyright by Celia Escamilla-Rivera (cescamilla@mctp.mx) This code has been modified by XXX (xxx@yyy.zzz).
+Copyright by Celia Escamilla-Rivera (celia.escamilla@nucleares.unam.mx) This code has been modified by XXX (xxx@yyy.zzz).
 If using the provided JLA and Pantheon catalogs, please cite Betoule et al 2014 and Scolnic et al 2018, respectively.